cockroachdb/docs/src/current/cockroachcloud/create-a-serverless-cluster.md

 In the **Regions** section, select a region for the cluster.
 Refer to [{{ site.data.products.db }} Regions](regions.html) for the regions where {{ site.data.products.serverless }} clusters can be deployed.

-To create a multi-region cluster, click **Add regions** and select additional regions.
-A cluster can have at most six regions.

 For optimal performance, select the cloud provider and region nearest to where your SQL clients, applications, or external data are located.
 For multi-region clusters, CockroachDB will optimize access to data from the [**Primary region**](../{{site.versions["stable"]}}/multiregion-overview.html).
 Refer to [Plan a {{ site.data.products.serverless }} Cluster](plan-your-cluster-serverless.html#multi-region-clusters) to learn more.
 To express interest in additional regions, [contact Support](https://support.cockroachlabs.com) or your Cockroach Labs account team.

-After creating a multi-region cluster deployed on AWS, you can optionally [set up AWS PrivateLink](network-authorization.html#aws-privatelink) so that incoming connections to your cluster from applications or services running in your AWS tenant flow over private networks rather than the public internet.
-For multi-region clusters deployed on GCP, VPC Peering is not yet available.
+To create a multi-region cluster, click **Add regions** and select additional regions.
+A cluster can have at most six regions.

 {{site.data.alerts.callout_info}}
 **Multi-region for {{ site.data.products.serverless }} is in [preview](../{{site.versions["stable"]}}/cockroachdb-feature-availability.html)** and subject to change.
 You cannot currently add or remove regions once a cluster has been created.
 To share feedback and/or issues, contact [Support](https://support.cockroachlabs.com/).
 {{site.data.alerts.end}}

+After creating a multi-region cluster deployed on AWS, you can optionally [set up AWS PrivateLink (Limited Access)](network-authorization.html#aws-privatelink) so that incoming connections to your cluster from applications or services running in your AWS account flow over private AWS network infrastructure rather than the public internet.

+Private connectivity is yet available for {{ site.data.products.serverless-plan }} clusters on GCP.

 ## Step 4.
 Set resource limits